spryker/spryker-docs/docs/scos/user/features/202204.0/merchant-product-restrictions-feature-overview.md

 To restrict the products, a Shop Administrator needs to create a product list, include the necessary products to the list and blacklist them for a specific merchant relationship.
 All other products will be available for that merchant relationship.

-To create product lists, follow the [guideline for the Back Office](/docs/scos/user/back-office-user-guides/{{page.version}}/catalog/product-lists/creating-product-lists.html).
+To create product lists, follow [Create product lists](/docs/scos/user/back-office-user-guides/{{page.version}}/catalog/product-lists/create-product-lists.html).

 You can check more cases of product restrictions workflow on the [Restricted Products Behavior](/docs/scos/dev/feature-walkthroughs/{{page.version}}/merchant-product-restrictions-feature-walkthrough/restricted-products-behavior.html) page.